In this guide

 Building a Signal Dashboard

-Institutional prediction market participants commonly track:
+Institutional prediction market participants ordinarily observe:

-- Live pricing information from several venues
+- Live price information from numerous exchanges

 - Volume-weighted average price (VWAP) calculated across 1h, 4h, and 24h windows

-- Order book composition at 5-cent intervals
+- Order book intensity measured at 5-cent increments

-- Community discussion metrics (Twitter/X, Discord, Reddit) pertaining to the event subject
+- Community discussion metrics (Twitter/X, Discord, Reddit) pertaining to the event subject matter